 To effectively integrate ERP, MES, and QMS, it is crucial to grasp their core functions:

-Understanding the functions and interconnections of these frameworks is the initial step toward successful integration with ERP, MES, and QMS.
+Understanding the functions and interconnections of these frameworks is the initial step toward with ERP, MES, and QMS.
 Companies that have effectively achieved integration with ERP, MES, and QMS report enhanced operational efficiency and improved quality management, illustrating the transformative potential of these systems when aligned correctly.
 This combination is particularly crucial in the pharmaceutical industry, where regulatory compliance and product integrity are non-negotiable.

 To effectively identify integration requirements and objectives, consider the following steps: